brooklynrail/brooklynrail-platform/content/people/ann-craven.md

   (CMCA), Rockland, Maine (2019); Shane Campbell Gallery, Chicago (2019); Karma, New York (2018); Southard Reid, London (2017); Maccarone, New York (2016);
   among others.
-Her paintings are in the public collections of the Dallas Museum of Art, MoMA, Whitney Museum of American Art, New Museum, among others
+Her paintings are in the public collections of the Dallas Museum of Art, MoMA, Whitney Museum of American Art, New Museum, among others.
 portraits:
   - media: 2021/03/ann-craven
 website: http://www.anncraven.com